PC setup

 Technology: Bluetooth (universal pairing receiver)

-I mainly used two PCs as follows (with a laptop as optional third device).
+I mainly used two PCs as follows (with a laptop as an optional third device).
 It also works for three PCs; however, since the third is a laptop on a different table, it will make my work more complicated than using two PCs.

 PC1: Iiyama (Dell Bluetooth dongle)

 I set the universal pairing dongle in this PC Iiyama.
 The OS is Ubuntu 20.04.
 Other hardware may not directly impact the performance, but I used the following; 95 GB RAM, RTX3090 (full four monitors), with i7-10900 CPU.
-Should works on other hardware too,
+Should work on other hardware too,

 PC2: HP Omen (Embedded Bluetooth)

-There is no software configuration needed.
+The second PC is the HP Omen 30 L (2021).
+GPU is RTX 3090, 64GB RAM, and Ubuntu 20.04 as the OS.
+I intended to use this PC as a computing unit, while the first one, PC Iiyama, for all tasks (paper writing, computation, etc.).
+For bigger computation, I used another PC with double RTX 3090.
+Result There is no software configuration needed.
 The only problem (previously) is to connect the keyboard to the second PC.
 For connecting the mouse, both PC 1 and PC 2 can connect smoothly.
 To connect the keyboard, we need to input six characters shown when pairing to the PC (shown in the PC).
-Since it was a keyboard, I didn't understand to input these digits (like a smartphone or tablet).
+Since it was a keyboard, I didn't understand how to input these digits (like a smartphone or tablet).
 I tried it on Windows, and it shows a similar requirement (asking to enter six digits for the keyboard).
 I tried to push the number shown on the PC via the keyboard button (without knowing the pressed digits were correct) and then pressed enter.
 Whoala, the keyboard is now connected to the second PC.
 I tried similar things on Ubuntu, and it works.
 Finally, the image below is now my working workstation (two desktops, both the first and second PC are not shown since it is hidden under my table, only the monitors are shown).

-A single keyboard to rule all three PCs. |
+A single keyboard to rule all three PCs.

 PC3: IIyama 17" (Optional, just to test, embedded/buil-in bluetooth)

 Note, as advertised, the mouse and keyboard support Swift pairing (without inputting the digits with a close distance between both devices).
 But, as I reported, this feature fails on my PCs.
 It may be too far.
-Being able to connect both devices (keyboard and second/third PC) via a physical button is enough to make the device works as intended.
+Being able to connect both devices (keyboard and second/third PC) via a physical button is enough to make the device work as intended.

 Update after a week of use

-Does it work with external Bluetooth dongle?
+Does it work with an external Bluetooth dongle?

 Reference: